powerflo/ImmobilienScout24Distances/README.md

 * 0.2: prototype published on chrome web store
 * 0.3: Improved popup for address entry
 * 0.4: Use background script for http request
+* 0.5: Remove google maps api key from extension and send requests to own backend server